What I Teach:

 I will be 100% honest with you: I hated theory growing up too.
 Having 20/20 hindsight vision, however, I am so thankful that my piano teacher pushed me to do the work because I have the tools to pick up a piece of music and learn it on my own.
 As a result, I am a huge fan of theory now and enjoy teaching it.
 I promise to make learning it as painless and possible (but you do need to do the work - no learning through osmosis here!).

 Cantoring or liturgical singing is the practice of leading a congregation in worship within the Eastern Christian tradition.
-My background is in Ukrainian Catholic liturgical singing, so lessons would be focused on the melodies of that denomination.
+My background is in Ukrainian Catholic liturgical singing, so lessons would be focused on the melodies of this denomination.
 Classes are offered in plain-chant (for Epistle readings), the hymns and prayers of the Divine Liturgy and Vespers services, Resurrectional and Samohlasny tones (used for Divine Liturgy and Vespers services), plus baptisms, funerals, and weddings.
 While learning the material, we will always be focused on singing healthily.